-If you or a loved one has been seriously injured while working as an ironworker, the ironworkers’ compensation attorneys Law Offices of Jeffrey S. Glassman in Boston can help you obtain the maximum financial compensation possible for your injuries.
+If you or a loved one has been seriously injured while working as an ironworker, the ironworkers’ compensation attorneys Jeffrey Glassman Injury Lawyers in Boston can help you obtain the maximum financial compensation possible for your injuries.

 Ironworker injuries can be devastating and, in some situations, deadly due to the incredible risks involved with the work.
 Our workers’ compensation lawyers sympathize with workers who aren’t used to being disabled and are there to help them through their recovery.